lespea/SbtBuiltError/README.md

 # SbtBuiltError
-Simple project to show how the GenBCode option breaks sbt rebuilds
+Simple project to show how the GenBCode option breaks sbt rebuilds.

+Basically if you have GenBCode enabled in a multi-project build and you do a compile-clean-compile cycle it breaks saying that it can't find certain class files.
+If you quit sbt and restart then it compiles just fine until the next time you run a clean comand.

 To reproduce follow these simple steps: